AFellowCoderUser/mebi-neocities/README.md

+# Notice: New site repo [here](https://github.com/AFellowCoderUser/mebi-neo-11ty).
+This repo is no longer maintained.

 # mebi-neocities
 Repository containing the source code of my website on Neocities.
 Feel free to use the code here as a reference.